a-n-t-h-o-n-y/Escape/README.md

 - Add BELL modifier sequences for frequency and duration.

+- Check MacOS support

 - Sixel graphics, but only if most terminal emulators support this.

-- Check MacOS support

 ## Known Issues

 - Does not work with: aterm, eterm

-- Some terminal emulators mouse input is always in `Mouse_mode::Drag`.
+- Some terminal emulators(Konsole) mouse input is always in `Mouse_mode::Drag`.